Day Hike in Pokhara: A Trade in the Jewels of Kande

 She ran it in just a few hours.

-We passed through and around more grain fields once again, near the end of the trail.
+We passed through grain fields once again, near the end of the trail.
 Fields of rice, as well as maize.
 Some of the maize have been harvested, and hung in rows on the rafters of huts and sheds to dry.